Unveiling Tilray Brands (TLRY)'s Value: Is It Really Priced Righ

+As of September 18, 2023, Tilray Brands Inc (TLRY, Financial) experienced a daily loss of -6.31%, with a 3-month gain of 81.99%.
+Despite a reported Loss Per Share of 2.29, we aim to explore whether the stock is modestly undervalued.
+In this analysis, we will delve into the company's financials, growth prospects, and intrinsic value.
+Let's embark on this financial journey to discover the true value of Tilray Brands (TLRY).

-Tilray Brands Inc (TLRY, Financial) is a Canadian producer that cultivates and sells medical and recreational cannabis.
-The company came into existence in 2021 when legacy Aphria acquired legacy Tilray in a reverse merger and renamed itself Tilray.
-The majority of its sales come from Canada and the international medical cannabis export market, with its U.S. exposure consisting of CBD products and alcohol.
-As of September 11, 2023, the company's stock price is $3.26, with a market cap of $2.40 billion.
-Comparing this price to its GuruFocus Fair Value (GF Value) of $3.54, the stock appears to be fairly valued.
+Tilray Brands Inc (TLRY, Financial), a Canadian producer, engages in the cultivation and sale of medical and recreational cannabis.
+The company, originally known as Aphria, underwent a reverse merger in 2021 and rebranded itself as Tilray.
+The majority of its sales occur within Canada and the international medical cannabis export market, with U.S exposure limited to CBD products and alcohol.
+The current stock price stands at $2.75, with a market cap of $2 billion.
+The question arises: Is this price in line with the company's intrinsic value?

 Understanding the GF Value